KineticKoi/pizzamanager/README.md

 - User username: storeOwner, password: storeOwner
 - User username: chef, password: chef

+This application is deployed on AWS EC2 and can be accessed at the following URL: http://3.149.249.254:3000 The Flask API is running on port 5000 over http.
+Deployment of the frontend is still in progress.

 ## Description
 This is a simple pizza manager application that allows users to create, read, update, and delete pizza orders.
 The application is built using the following stack:
 - Frontend: React (Next.js)